Skip to content

 ⎕PROFILE 'stop'

-Clears any collected profiling data and, if profiling is active, places profiling in an inactive state.
+Clears any collected profiling data and, if profiling is active, places profiling into an inactive state.

 ⎕PROFILE 'clear'